Fake Accounts, Fake Content and Staying One Step Ahead

-Fake accounts and fake content are now some of the most common digital risks facing young people.
-They often look realistic enough to fool almost anyone.
-This lesson will help you understand how fake accounts are built, how misinformation spreads, how fake reviews influence decisions, and how to quickly spot when something is not genuine.
+This lesson will help you understand how fake accounts are created, how misinformation spreads, how fake reviews influence people, and how to recognise when something may not be genuine.

 Why Fake Content Is So Common